2023 Solar Incentives Guide for Leavenworth, KS - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
-It's also now called the Clean Energy Credit.
-Homeowners can now qualify for a credit equal to 30% of the total solar system installation costs for projects that began after January 1, 2022 and will be finished by the end of 2032.
-This percentage will then decrease annually until the Clean Energy Credit ends in 2035.
-Beginning in 2023, it will also be easier to claim credits for energy storage systems under the new laws.
+The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as renaming it to the Clean Energy Credit).
+Homeowners can now receive a credit equal to 30% of the total solar system installation costs for projects that began after January 1, 2022, and will be finished by the end of 2032.
+This percentage will then begin to decrease annually until the Clean Energy Credit expires in 2035.
+The expansion also makes claiming credit for energy storage systems easier than ever before, beginning in 2023.

 State & Local Solar Incentives